ETegro/OpenSAN/website/overview.rst

 ==================
 OpenSAN is based on several other free software projects:

-:OpenWRT_:
- with own modified version of Linux is used as a base providing all necessary libraries, building framework and utilities to create lightweight, highly customized, easily upgradable environment for the following subsystems
+OpenWRT_  with own modified version of Linux is used as a base providing all necessary libraries, building framework and utilities to create lightweight, highly customized, easily upgradable environment for the following subsystems

-:LuCI_:
- is used as MVC-framework for the overall Web-interface configuration management
+LuCI_ is used as MVC-framework for the overall Web-interface configuration management

-:Einarc_:
- with software module enabled -- all configuration related to physical and logical drives management is performed through it
+Einarc_  with software module enabled -- all configuration related to physical and logical drives management is performed through it

-:LVM2_:
- for logical volumes with snapshots management
+LVM2_ for logical volumes with snapshots management

-:SCST_:
- framework for creating iSCSI targets
+SCST_ framework for creating iSCSI targets

-:Smartmontools_:
- utility programs to control and monitor storage systems using SMART
+Smartmontools_ utility programs to control and monitor storage systems using SMART jQuery_ is used to make different pretty outlooking interface interactions
-:jQuery_:
- is used to make different pretty outlooking interface interactions

-All interaction with Einarc, LVM2 and SCST subsystems is going through the self-written API (*astor2.* libraries) on Lua programming language.
+All interaction with Einarc_, LVM2_ and SCST_ subsystems is going through the self-written API (*astor2.* libraries) on Lua programming language.